medavidallsop/pb4wp/README.md

 | `VendorName`        | `ExampleVendor` |
 | `Vendor Name`       | `Example Vendor`|

-<small>*\* **DO NOT** replace `Plugin Name:` in your renamed `plugin-name.php`.*</small>
+>*\* **DO NOT** replace `Plugin Name:` in your renamed `plugin-name.php`.*

-3. Modify your renamed `plugin-name.php` to your requirements, e.g. plugin URI, description, etc.
+3. Modify your renamed `plugin-name.php` to your requirements, e.g., plugin URI, description, etc.

-4. Modify `readme.txt` to your requirements, e.g. contributors, tags, etc. I recommend comparing your readme.txt to the [WordPress.org example](https://wordpress.org/plugins/readme.txt).
+4. Modify `readme.txt` to your requirements, e.g., contributors, tags, etc. I recommend comparing your readme.txt to the [WordPress.org example](https://wordpress.org/plugins/readme.txt).
 You can also [validate your readme.txt](https://wordpress.org/plugins/developers/readme-validator/).

 5. Add the folder to your WordPress `/wp-content/plugins` folder, or symlink it from another location.